Admission to the Graduate Programs

 (3) Graduate Record Examination (GRE) taken within the last five years.

 (4) At least 18 semester hours in undergraduate philosophy courses including the following courses or their equivalent: introduction to philosophy, ethics, elementary logic, history of ancient philosophy, and history of modern philosophy.

 A Note on GRE Scores

-Applicants to the Department of Philosophy graduate programs must take the GRE and have their official scores submitted by ETS to the University of Memphis Graduate School, along with their application to the University.
-Applicants must also indicate their scores on the Department of Philosophy application form.
-(The University of Memphis GRE code is 1459.)
+Applicants to the Department of Philosophy graduate programs must take the GRE, entering their score information within their electronic application.
 There is no minimum score requirement.
 GRE scores are used as one part of the overall assessment of a candidate's likely prospects for graduate study.
 Factors other than the GRE scores are particularly important for the Department's admission decisions.
 The writing sample, letters of recommendation, the student's GPA generally and specifically in philosophy courses, and the statement of purpose are weighted more heavily than the GRE scores since we have found that these other components of an application are more reliable indicators of a student's readiness for graduate study in philosophy.